-Total Jobs Required Per Billion Dollars of Agricultural Exports Rise in 2013
+Total Jobs Required Per Billion Dollars of Agricultural Exports Decrease in 2014

-In 2013, 7,580 workers were needed to deliver $1 billion worth of agricultural exports, an increase from the 6,577 per billion required in 2012 under the old benchmark.
+In 2014, approximately 7,550 workers were needed to deliver $1 billion worth of agricultural exports, a decrease from the 7,580 per billion required in 2013.

-Most high-value and processed products require more total labor than do raw farm products.
+Most high-value and processed products require more total labor than do bulk farm products.
 This means that in years when nonbulk commodities, composed of high-value products and other types of products that require special handling, are the major share of the export basket, jobs supported by exports are higher.
 Per billion dollars of exports, nonbulk commodities typically support more jobs than bulk commodities.
 However, in some years, the opposite is true (fig. 3).
 The volume (quantity) of exports largely determines overall labor requirements.
 The farm sector is the single largest generator of jobs related to agricultural exports.
 When farm prices are low, customers buy larger amounts of bulk grains and oilseeds.
 Jobs are supported on the farm and in the supporting transportation and distribution industries, but job growth bypasses the processing and manufacturing sectors.
-In situations where the prices and value of bulk commodity exports are low and the volume exported is high, bulk commodities may support more jobs per billion dollars of exports than nonbulk commodities, as shown in figure 3.
-However, for bulk, we also observe a stronger deterioration in jobs per billion dollars of exports, and this downturn became particularly rapid starting around 2005.
-By 2007, nonbulk commodities were once again supporting more jobs per billion dollars of exports than bulk commodities, as was the case in the mid-1990s.
+In situations where the prices and value of bulk commodity exports are low and the volume exported is high, bulk commodities may support more jobs per billion dollars of exports than nonbulk commodities.
+This was the case from 1998-2006, and more recently, in 2014—7,874 workers were needed to deliver $1 billion worth of bulk agricultural exports, versus 7,377 workers for nonbulk exports.

-According to USDA’s National Agricultural Statistics Service, prices received by farmers for most major commodities posted decreases in 2013—approximately 1 percent for oilseeds, 3 percent for food grains and cotton, 7 percent for feed grains, and 1 percent for the fruit and nut category.
-Consequently, some of the increase in agricultural export value in 2013 was driven by increasing quantities rather than prices.
+According to USDA’s National Agricultural Statistics Service, prices received by farmers for most major commodities posted decreases in 2014—approximately 12 percent for oilseeds, 11 percent for food grains, and 32 percent for feed grains.
+In contrast, prices for the fruit and nut category increased by about 13 percent.
+With prices for most major commodities falling in 2014, some of the increase in the value of agricultural exports was driven by increasing quantities rather than prices.

-The jobs per $1 billion of exports grew in 2013, and the total employment supporting U.S. agricultural exports also increased from 929,000 in 2012 to 1,094,400 in 2013.
-Nevertheless, the number of jobs per billion dollars has trended downward over time.
-While the number of jobs supported in 2013 is nearly identical to that in 1983, the export value required to sustain this number of jobs has increased.
+Although the total employment supporting U.S. agricultural exports increased from 1,094,400 in 2013 to 1,132,000 in 2014, jobs per $1 billion of exports fell in 2014.
+The number of jobs per billion dollars has trended downward over time.
+While the number of jobs supported in 2014 is nearly identical to that in 1983, the export value required to sustain this number of jobs has increased.
 ERS estimates for 1983 indicate that $38 billion of agricultural exports supported 1.1 million jobs that year, a multiplier of 29,000 jobs per billion dollars of exports (Foreign Agricultural Trade of the United States, 1984).
-In 2013, over $144 billion of exports were required to support the 1,094,400 jobs.
-Because of price changes, increased productivity, and structural and technological advances in the intervening years, the number of jobs per billion dollars of exports declined to 7,580 workers in 2013.
+In 2014, over $150 billion of exports were required to support the 1,132,000 jobs.
+Because of price changes, increased productivity, and structural and technological advances in the intervening years, the number of jobs per billion dollars of exports declined to approximately 7,550 workers in 2014.

-Table: U.S. economic activity supported by agricultural trade, 2013
+Table: U.S. economic activity triggered by agricultural trade, 2014